Separation Agreement runs counter to statements made by Nelson and Bass

 “I’ve been advised to have all questions go through the city attorney,” Carnesale said.

-In April, Bass confirmed a meeting with Carnesale but said that no action was taken at the time.
+Bass confirmed a meeting with Carnesale but said that no action was taken at the time.

 Bass re-affirmed his assertions today in an email response to The Apopka Voice that he met with Carnesale, but denied he did so to seek his resignation.